Skip to main content

 You should always pick up your dog waste and put it in the nearest litter bin.
 You can use any plastic bag and any litter bin, including your black bin at home.
 Don't put dog waste in your blue or brown bins as this can contaminate them.

 If you do not pick up after your dog, you may receive a £80 fixed penalty notice.
-If paid within 10 days, the fine will be reduced to £50.
+If paid within 10 days, the fixed penalty notice will be reduced to £50.

-If you don’t pay this fine, we can take you to court where the fine could increase to up to £1,000.
+If you don’t pay this fixed penalty notice, we can take you to court where the fine could be up to £1,000.

 Tips